BFSSI-Bioinformatics-Lab/tds-dietary-exposure-tool/README.md

 At a high level, the project is structured as follows:
 - Source code exists in the `src` folder.
 - External libraries exist in the `lib` folder.
 - Data (in the form of CSV files) is stored in the `data` folder, categorized by data type (consumption or contaminant).
+These files must be in UTF-8 format to correctly represent symbols (french).
+This can easily be achieved by saving as UTF-8 formatted CSV in Excel.
 - Any general-purpose scripts should be contained within a `bin` folder.
 - Other static assets such as images and stylesheets exist in their own appropriately named folders.